llbbcc/DPDFD/README.md

-# DF-DPD
+# DPDFD
-Code snippet of DF-DPD.
-Main code of achieve differential privacy.
+It is a code snippet of DPDFD ([Model Conversion via Differentially Private Data-Free Distillation](https://arxiv.org/abs/2304.12528)).
+Main code of achieving differential privacy.
 It can be applied directly to any distillation process to train privacy-preserving student models.